yum3lo/react-jobs/README.md

   ```sh
   npm start
   ```
   b.
-In a new terminal, start the frontend (from the client directory)
+In a new terminal, start the frontend (from the src directory)
   ```sh
   npm run dev
   ```